tuonglevan/sd2793_aws_infrastructure/README.md

 instance_type            = "t2.small"
 ```

-## Resources Created
+# Resources Created

 This module will create:

-- A VPC with necessary subnets, gateway, and route tables
+- A VPC with necessary subnets, gateway, nat gateway, and route tables
 - An EC2 instance
 - An ECR repository
 - An EKS cluster

-**Note:** Make sure to review and update the variables in the `main.tf` as per your requirement.